Cloud-Storage-Team/algnet/configuration_examples/generator/README.md

-# How to generate a config
+# How to generate a config using bottleneck.py

 All the following commands must be run from root directory!